stefaniaskorda/Microcontrollers-ntua/README.md

 # Microcontrollers-ntua

-### Generator producing a changing electrical voltage
+### Generator producing a changing electrical voltage using AtMega16